CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 Very often, when we write programs, we have to work with many objects (data).
 Sometimes we add and remove elements, other times we would like to order them or to process the data in another specific way.
 For this reason, different ways of storing data are developed, depending on the task.
 Most frequently these elements are ordered in some way (for example, object A is before object B).

-At this point we come to the aid of **data structures – a set of data** organized on the basis of logical and mathematical laws.
+At this point we come to the aid of **data structures – a set of data** organized based on logical and mathematical laws.
 Very often the choice of the right data structure makes the program much more efficient – we could save memory and execution time (and sometimes even the amount of code we write).

 ### What Is an Abstract Data Type?